Salvation – Saved From and Saved For

 So you too, when you do all the things which are commanded you, say, ’We are unworthy slaves; we have done only that which we ought to have done (Luke 17:10).

-God’s redemptive plan, while because of His intention, grace and power, is not fulfilled in us without our willing obedience.
+God’s plan of salvation, by His intention, grace and power, is not fulfilled in us without our willing obedience.
 It is God who gives the rain and sun and causes growth of the wheat but a farmer needs to prepare the soil and sow the seed.
 In the same way, it is God’s life and power which enable us to grow, but we need to co-operate with Him if we are to grow spiritually.
 We prepare for battle, but it is God who gives the victory.
 Yet we should not expect growth to be smooth and uninterrupted because we face a spiritual battle.
-There will be ups and downs, but with faith and perseverance we will grow.
+See: The Spiritual Battle.

 1. Israel, in faith, passed through the Red Sea and so escaped bondage to Pharaoh and Egypt.
 Would they have been saved had they remained on the shores of the Red Sea?
 No, they had faith, obeyed and so were saved (Hebrews 11:29 and Jude 1:5).